nas5w/interview-guide/docs/system-design.md

 ### The part you can't practice too well: asking questions

 One tough aspect of system design interviews is you really don't know which items in the above lists the interviewer will be interested in, which is why you need to ask a lot of questions.
 For example, a good front-end clarification would be asking whether the system should support multiple languages.
-If the interviewer says "yes," you should spend some time explaining the achitecture for supporting different langauges.
+If the interviewer says "yes," you should spend some time explaining the architecture for supporting different languages.
 If the interviewer says "no," then you can skip this topic as you design your system.

 ### Use the RADAD framework